estuary/flow/site/docs/concepts/materialization.md

 A given endpoint may support standard updates, delta updates, or both.
 This depends on the [materialization connector](../reference/Connectors/materialization-connectors/README.md).
 Expect that a connector will use standard updates only unless otherwise noted in its documentation.

+## Using `sourceCapture` to synchronize capture and materialization bindings

+In some cases, you just want a destination system to always reflects the source system as closely as possible, even as the source system changes over time.
+The `sourceCapture` property of a materialization allows you to do exactly that.
+If you set a `sourceCapture` on your materialization, then the bindings of the materialization will be automatically kept in sync with the bindings of the capture.
+As bindings are added to the capture, they will be automatically added to the materialization.
+This works regardless of whether the bindings were added to the capture manually or automatically.
+Bindings that are removed from the capture are _not_ removed from the materialization.